valentin-nemcev/transmitter.js/README.md

 ### Development tasks

-* Refactor
-  * Don't use context in isolated tests, use context in scenarios.
-  * Refactor payload creation methods for regular nodes and dynamic channel nodes

 * Implement
   * Better checks for message pass ordering in joint message
   * Update inner and outer nodes in separating channels